 Me and my partner bought a new house and it took me ages to work out how the programmable thermostat works.
 So for ages I was looking buying a Nest Thermostat to replace the rubbish one the builders installed.
-I was even getting one for myself for Christmas, but ended up buying one of these instead!!
+I was even getting one for myself for Christmas, but ended up buying a skateboard instead.

 Totally worth it, but back to my thermostat issues.
 Npower offer customers the chance to buy a cheap Nest for £129 compared to the usual £199 so thats what I did.